charlottekyng/usb-modules-v2/README.md

 ```
 make rsem
 ```

+`rsem` runs RSEM and performs some additional normalization for convenience.
+* expected_count.results: expected counts from RSEM.
+* expected_count.results_coding: subset of protein coding genes from genes.expected_count.results_coding.
+* expected_count.results_coding_uq: expected_count.results_coding normalized by upper-quartile normalization according to the TCGA HCC paper (in this case to the fixed value of 1000).
+Values can be compared between samples, but NOT between genes.
+This is what TCGA used for clustering.
+* RSEM-TPM/FPKM: transcripts-per-million and fragments-per-kilobase-million: see http://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/

 #### ChIP-seq peak detection
 MOSAICS is implemented but not very well tested.
 In particular, it almost always falls over with paired-end data.